-Chaffetz: Low-income Americans will have to choose health care over iPhones
+Chaffetz walks back remarks on low-income Americans choosing health care over iPhones

 "With Medicaid reductions and smaller tax credits, this bill would clearly result in fewer people insured than under the ACA," said Larry Levitt, senior vice president at the Kaiser Family Foundation told CNN Money.
 "The House GOP proposal seeks to reduce what the federal government spends on health care, and that inevitably means more people uninsured.

-Chaffetz also said FBI Director James Comey has not responded to his attempts to discuss President Donald Trump's unverified allegation that former President Barack Obama ordered the wiretapping of Trump Tower phones.
+Chaffetz also told Camerota that FBI Director James Comey has not responded to his attempts to discuss President Donald Trump's unverified allegation that former President Barack Obama ordered the wiretapping of Trump Tower phones.

 Chaffetz said lawmakers plan to investigate Trump's claims and that his attempts to reach Comey have been unsuccessful.